wamdam/backy2/docs/source/installation.rst

 Common to All Distributions
 ---------------------------

-After installing a recent Python version above, it is now time to install Benji and its dependencies::
+After installing a recent Python version, it is now time to install Benji and its dependencies::

     # Create new virtual environment
     python3.6 -m venv /usr/local/beni
-    # Activate it (your shell prompt will change)
+    # Activate it (your shell prompt should change)
     . /usr/local/benji/bin/activate
     # Let's upgrade pip first
     pip install --upgrade pip